 What led to the inception of Holistic Silk and how do you keep inspired?

 After completing my Textile Design degree I was working in London during the late ’90s as a buyer for one of the first shiatsu chair massage emporiums.
-I quickly recognized how stressed people were, due to their modern, hectic lifestyles; long taxing commutes, days sat at office desks and relatively new non-stop working due to mobile phones, emails and the internet.
+I quickly recognised how stressed people were, due to their modern, hectic lifestyles; long taxing commutes, days sat at office desks and relatively new non-stop working due to mobile phones, emails and the internet.
 Not to mention a gym lifestyle that didn’t afford time for stretching and mindfulness, leading to shortened tight muscles and painful shoulders.
 With my interest and extensive research into alternative therapies, I was confident I could marry my love of textiles and ancient remedies to create a way to help people truly relax with little effort.
-I’d tried weighted eye pillows and found they really worked but the designs available smacked of a '70s hippy aesthetic, so I put my own luxury and decorative twist into the designs - Holistic Silk was born.
+I’d tried weighted eye pillows and found they really worked but the designs available smacked of a '70s hippie aesthetic, so I put my own luxury and decorative twist into the designs - Holistic Silk was born.

 If you had to pick a favourite Holistic Silk product what would it be and why?